 It is, however, important to note that the NHS Test and Trace guidance for healthcare workers states that a positive antibody test result does not exempt someone from the requirement to self-isolate for 10 days if they are a contact of a confirmed case.
 Antibody testing can only inform about previous exposure and it is currently unknown whether this leads to protection against future COVID-19 infections.

 The Government announced that the NHS Test and Trace programme would commence at 9am on 28th March 2020.
 The announcement was followed by the publication of information on how the programme will operate.

 Anyone who tests positive for coronavirus will be contacted by NHS Test and Trace and will need to share information about their recent interactions.
-This could include household members, people with whom they have been in direct contact, or within 2 metres for more than 15 minutes.
-The new guidance means those who have been in close contact with someone who tests positive for COVID-19 must isolate for 14 days, even if they have no symptoms.
+Contact tracers will ask those who have been in close contact with someone who tests positive for COVID-19 to isolate for 10 days, even if they have no symptoms.